Resh404/storageManagementSystem/README.md

 ### Dependencies

 * Pycharm
-* Requirements.txt shows the libries used
+* Requirements.txt shows the libraries used
 * Windows 10
 * The structure of the project can be seen in the UML.png